 Sharon Stelzer, a long term teacher in the Perkins Deafblind Program, discusses the impact of CHARGE Syndrome upon the student, and strategies a teacher can implement to create a good learning environment.
 Establishing schedules and structure as well as offering the student opportunities to make choices are stressed.
 Sharon also talks about the benefits of helping students with CHARGE Syndrome learn the art of negotiations.

-The webcast chapters are: 1 — Teaching Strategies for Children with CHARGE; 2 — Introducing A Child with CHARGE to the Classroom Community; 3 — Gathering Information and Observing; 4 — Adapting Teaching Techniques for CHARGE: Calendars; 5 — Adapting Teaching Techniques for CHARGE: Sensory Breaks; 6 — Incorporating Functional Skills into the Curriculum.
+The webcast chapters are: 1 — Introduction; 2 — Introducing A Child with CHARGE to the Classroom Community; 3 — Gathering Information and Observing; 4 — Adapting Teaching Techniques for CHARGE: Calendars; 5 — Adapting Teaching Techniques for CHARGE: Sensory Breaks; 6 — Incorporating Functional Skills into the Curriculum.

 - CHARGE Syndrome: The Impact on Communication and Learning